The blackbird watches me

 He opens enough of a gap for me to climb out.

-Then, to be reassuring, he pats me on the head and, in a terminator Arnie voice, says, "It's alright, little girl".
+Then, to be reassuring, he pats me on the head and, in a Terminator Arnie voice, says,

 The humour of the gesture breaks through my shock.

-But full of newfound strength I stride past them to the stairs.
+But full of newfound strength, I stride past them to the stairs.

 I rush to find my father, who is impatiently waiting for me at the entrance.